 Our Mission

 As of August 2025, the Morning Star Research Center for the Afterlife of Slavery is a 501(c)(3) non-profit organization in California.
 As an interdisciplinary archive, our catalog will feature rich, curated research collections by scholars and artists who are key to understanding the cultural impacts of antiblackness and the afterlives of Atlantic slavery we endure today.
-MSRCAS aims to both preserve the intellectual and artistic work around Atlantic slavery and also to facilitate programs where new thought can be produced outside the restrictions of the university or institution.
+MSRCAS aims to both preserve the intellectual and artistic work on Atlantic slavery and facilitate programs in which new thought can be produced outside the restrictions of the university.